codejones-hub/plutus/doc/tutorials/contract-testing.rst

 .. _here: http://no.it.isnt/

- - The first player creates an instance of the contract, holding a sum of ADA that the player donates as a prize.
+ - The first player creates an instance of the contract, holding a sum of Ada that the player donates as a prize.
 The prize is protected by a secret password.

  - Any player can now try to guess the password, by submitting a 'guess' transaction that attempts to withdraw some or all of the prize, along with a guess at the password, and a new password to replace the old one.
-If the guess is correct, and the contract contains enough ADA, then the guesser receives the withdrawal and the remainder of the prize is now protected by the new password.
+If the guess is correct, and the contract contains enough Ada, then the guesser receives the withdrawal and the remainder of the prize is now protected by the new password.
 If the guess is wrong, the transaction is not accepted, and nothing changes.